alexvea/KB/README.md

 G -- Yes --> H[End : Request for KB];
 ```

-## Diagram of the identification and creation KB process
+## Diagram of the identification and creation KB process :

+Used by CC engineers or Leadtech.

 ```mermaid
 flowchart TD